Cereals 2026: Phosphate guide helps growers boost efficiency

 Improving efficiency

-The new guide was developed in collaboration with Adas and De Sangosse, bringing together research, field data and practical agronomy to address a widely recognised challenge across UK crops.
+The new guide was developed in collaboration with Adas and De Sangosse, bringing together research and practical agronomy advice.
+It outlines a system-based approach to managing limitations, based on improving availability.

-This includes attention to placement, protection of applied phosphorus, using soil nutrient activators to unlock soil reserves, and the role of biological processes in mobilising nutrients.
+This includes attention to placement, protection of applied phosphorus, using soil nutrient activators to unlock reserves, and the role of biological processes in mobilising nutrients.

 “What’s becoming increasingly clear is that no single approach solves the problem,” explains Rob Suckling, technical manager at De Sangosse.